vadootvpeer/p2p-cdn-sdk-javascript/README.md

 **First 10 GB data free every month using P2P(Peer 2 Peer) network**

+## Demo

+A live web demo is available at https://api.peervadoo.com/test .
+Click on **Add new peer** to see the tech in action.
+You can change the existing url with your own m3u8 url.

 ## Features
 - Support live and VOD streams over HLS protocol(m3u8)
 - Support encrypted HLS stream